 Inpatient Pediatrics (IPU Days/Night Team and IPU Days)

 Those working in the inpatient pediatric unit care for a variety of patients referred from the Greater Portland region, as well as the entire state of Maine and parts of southern and eastern New Hampshire.
-More than 2,800 patients per year are cared for on the inpatient unit of the Barbara Bush Children’s Hospital (BBCH).
-Diagnoses range from the common respiratory and gastrointestinal disorders to congenital heart disorders, metabolic disorders, and end-stage renal disease to name a few.
+More than 2,000 patients per year are cared for on the inpatient unit of the Barbara Bush Children’s Hospital (BBCH).
+Diagnoses range from the common respiratory and gastrointestinal disorders to congenital heart disorders, metabolic disorders, and childhood cancers to name a few.

 Ambulatory General Pediatric Rotations